sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

  * The test coverage for the [[http://match.stanford.edu/reference/discrete_geometry/index.html#backends-for-polyhedra|various backends for polyhedral computations]] has been improved by using `_test_...` methods to the abstract base class `Polyhedron_base`, in addition to doctests.
 See [[https://trac.sagemath.org/ticket/29842|Meta-ticket #29842 Run a more stable test suite on polyhedra]].

+ * The face lattice can be obtained in reasonable time and no longer leaks memory [[https://trac.sagemath.org/ticket/28982|28982]]

 There are also some bug fixes and other improvements.
 For more details see the [[https://trac.sagemath.org/wiki/SagePolyhedralGeometry#release_9.2|release notes for optimization and polyhedral geometry software interactions in Sage]].

 == Combinatorics ==